thomasrussellmurphy/cwru-sympa-unsubscribe/README.md

 ```

 Where you replace `example-list` with the correct name of the list you want to unsubscribe from.

+### Directly via Email

+Don't feel like opening the List Manager?
+No fear, it's possible to edit your subscription directly from your email!

+Send an email to `lists@case.edu` with the subject line `SIGNOFF example-list`.

+Or, this will open your email client directly: [Example Unsubscription](mailto:test@example.com?subject=SIGNOFF example-list)

 ## Can't Unsubscribe?
 There's a Solution